Amulet (film): Plot

-Later on, returning home Magda and Tomaz see her mother giving birth to one of the bat like creatures he sees on the toilet.
-Tomaz goes to consult Sister Claire, and she tells him that the mother is a demon and that she and Magda have been charged with keeping it contained for years.
+Returning home, Magda and Tomaz see her mother giving birth to one of the bat-like creatures he saw in the toilet.
+Tomaz goes to consult Sister Claire, and she tells him that the mother is a demon, and that she and Magda have been charged with keeping it contained for years.
 Tomaz returns to the house, determined to kill the demon and save Magda.
-However after stabbing the demon in the throat it bites and attacks Tomaz only to be stopped by Magda.
+However, after stabbing the demon in the throat, it bites and attacks Tomaz, only to be stopped by Magda.

 Tomaz then flashes back to his time with Miriam.
-Developing a crush on her he urges her to stay with him until the end of the war and protects her from fellow soldiers.
-However after discovering her trying to leave in an attempt to reunite with her daughter, he chases her and rapes her.
+Developing a crush on her, he urges her to stay with him until the end of the war and protects her from fellow soldiers.
+However, after discovering her trying to leave in an attempt to reunite with her daughter, he chases her and rapes her.

 Awakening in the house, Tomaz, determined to protect Magda, returns and attacks the demon.
-Once he beheads it he realizes that the host body was actually that of the previous occupant of the house, a man who murdered his wife with the intent to marry one of his own children.
+Once he beheads it, he realizes that the host body was actually that of the previous occupant of the house, a man who murdered his wife with the intent to marry one of his own children.
 Sister Claire explains that he is now the new host and asks him who he wants to be his guardian.
 He demands that Magda watch over him.
 Later, Tomaz is sick.
 As his stomach begins to move, he too gives birth to one of the creatures.

 Later, Magda drives up to a convenience store where Miriam is working the counter.
-After making sure that Miriam is all right she drives off and throws some food in the back where Tomaz is hiding under a blanket.
+After making sure that Miriam is all right, she drives off and throws some food in the back where Tomaz is hiding under a blanket.